 Fighting Together: Understanding a Collaborative Conflict Style

-The first thing we want to discuss is conflict style.
+The first thing we want to discuss is the conflict style.
 People think their fighting style is part of their personality, but really it’s just much more of a habit.
 If you don’t have the right style, the first thing you need to do is change your style!

 A very insightful study from a couple years ago helps us to understand the nature of conflict and how collaborative conflict styles compare to other styles of conflict resolution.[i]